 I am an independent journalist producing multimedia content for international media.
 I have contributed to outlets including the BBC, the Guardian, the New York Times, CNN, Channel 4, National Geographic, the Telegraph and Human Rights Watch.
-I was part of the BAFTA-winning team for the documentary 'My Son the Jihadi' in 2016.
+I was part of the BAFTA-winning team that made the documentary 'My Son the Jihadi'.

 I have extensive experience across sub-Saharan Africa, as well as in the Middle East and North Africa.
 Based between Nairobi and London, I can be reached on firstname.lastname@example.org.

 People in Somaliland with mental health conditions – rates of which are believed to be high – are increasingly forced into institutions, where they face serious abuses.
 Chaining, often for months on end, is widespread.
 I travelled to Hargeisa to document their situation for Human Rights Watch using video and photo.

 'My Son the Jihadi' tells the story of the mother and brother left behind after Briton Thomas Evans travels to Somalia to join militant Islamist group al-Shabaab.
 I was part of the film's production team that won best single documentary at the 2016 BAFTAs and Broadcasting Press Guild Awards, and was nominated in the Royal Television Society Awards.